 - 1.)
-Any FFA Chapter Officer not fulfilling the duties of the office as described by this constitution
+Any FFA Chapter Officer not fulfilling the duties of the office as described by this constitution will be required to meet with fellow officers and two advisors to discuss a plan for improvement.

 - 2.)
 A written plan for improvement will be drawn up by the advisor based on the conversation of the meeting in Step 1, and will be confirmed and signed by the FFA President, Vice President, and the officer in question. - 3.)
 If the officer in question still does not fulfill his/her duties, then a 2/3 vote of the executive committee will remove that officer from office.